sdondley/ClimateChangeChat/raku/Cool-Raku.md

 611953  # 50000th prime
 ```

-Can you match this speed and conciseness of this simple bit of code in your
+Can you match the speed and conciseness of this code in your favorite language?
-favorite language?
-I'll bet you have a hard time writing and executing this
+More than likely, you'll have a hard time writing and executing this problem in
-problem in a reasonable time.
-With Raku, it's a snap.
+a reasonable time.
+But with Raku, it's a snap.

 Let's walk through the code in detail.